Gabriel (missile): Blue Spear and Sea Serpent missile systems

-In October 2021, it was announced that the Estonian Defence Forces purchased the Blue Spear missile system with a maximum range of 290 km (flight profile not mentioned).
-It is also rumored that both Israel and Singapore already use variants of the Gabriel V which replaces their older Harpoon missiles.
-Blue Spear or Sea Serpent or Gabriel V allows both countries to conduct deep land, littoral and open sea surgical strikes effectively.
-On 13 May 2022, it was reported that Israel gave permission to Estonia to give Ukraine one Blue Spear 5G SSM rocket complex.
-However, the Estonian Minister of Defense dismissed the claims as false.
+In October 2021, it was announced that the Estonian Defence Forces had purchased the Blue Spear missile system with a maximum range of 290 km (flight profile not mentioned).
+The cost of each missile is about $5 million.
+On 13 May 2022, it was reported that Israel had given permission to Estonia to give Ukraine one Blue Spear 5G SSM rocket which both nations later claimed are false.

+As part of the class's mid-life upgrade from 2028, ST Engineering will install the Blue Spear missile on the Republic of Singapore Navy's six Formidable-class frigates as a replacement for the American Harpoon missile.

 Older models

 Older models of the Gabriel are still used by Chile (Sa'ar 4 with Gabriel II), Israel (Sa'ar 4.5 with Gabriel II), Mexico (Sa'ar 4.5 with Gabriel II), Sri Lanka (Sa'ar 4 with Gabriel II) and Thailand (FPB-45 with Gabriel I).